-If a person dies without a valid will, there is no executor.
+If a person dies without a valid will, there is no executor and therefore they have died intestate.
 Therefore, the next of kin, such as a spouse, takes on the role of administrating the deceased’s estate.

 They can’t do this until they receive a grant of letters of administration on intestacy.

 Letters of administration show that the court has examined the relevant documents and is satisfied that the person named in the grant is authorised to administer the estate.

 Note: If there is no will, the assets go to the next of kin according to schedule in the Succession Act 1981.

 The application process is similar to that for a grant of probate, except there will not be a valid will.